The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Shift swap and drop: Provides options for allowing employees to drop shifts or swap them with coworkers.

-Balance tracking: Determines whether the selected time off type tracks accrued hours and balances or is simply recorded for reporting.
+Balance tracking: Determines whether the selected time off type tracks accrued hours and balances or is recorded for reporting.

 Code assignment: Each time off type can be given a unique identifier or code for internal reference.